-So, you’re considering starting your own business?
-It’s a bold move but one that’s being made by more people than ever before as self-employment continues to rise in the UK.
+You’re at a crossroads in your travel career, your next move unclear.
+Starting your own travel business may sound like a bold move... but its being made by more experienced travel consultants than ever before as self-employment continues to rise in the UK.

-Let’s take a look at some of the things you should consider when choosing the right company for your future…
+These are some of the things you should consider when choosing the right company for your future.

 1. How long has the franchise been established?

-Check out their credentials too – have they been recognised both inside and out of the industry with awards from reputable organisations?
+Check out their credentials too – have they been recognised both inside and out of the industry with awards from reputable, independent organisations?

 You may be a seasoned travel professional with years of experience selling holidays to your clients, but do you understand the ins and outs of running a business?
 At Travel Counsellors, we don’t just teach you how to use systems, we’ll coach and develop you in all areas of being a successful business owner.

-Typically, most franchisors will offer a level of ongoing support to help their franchisees build their businesses, but the finer details of what that support actually consists of could be what clinches the deal when weighing up your options.
+Typically, most franchisors will offer a level of ongoing support to help their franchisees build their businesses, but the finer details of what that support actually consists of could be the decider when weighing up your options.